-^b Primary School Provision
+b Primary School Provision

-Two primary schools sites are designated under this LAP to cater for the existing population demands of the surrounding area and the future population demands of the Plan Lands.
-The Phasing Strategy provides the option of constructing the first primary school on either of the two designated school sites be it on the eastern or western side of the Plan Lands.
-Development on the eastern and western sides of the Plan Lands shall not enter into their third phases until at least one primary school has been constructed and is fully operational.
+Two school sites are designated under this LAP to cater for the existing population demands of the surrounding area and the future population demands of the Plan Lands.
+Further to a Material Alteration of the Local Area Plan, the Oldcourt/Gunny Hill School Site has been increased by 1.2 acres to allow for a third school site.
+The Phasing Strategy provides the option of constructing the first primary school on either of the two school sites initially designated to serve the Plan Lands be it on the eastern or western side of the Plan Lands.
+Development on the eastern and western sides of the Plan Lands shall not enter into their fourth phase until the commencement of the planning process for the provision a school on the designated primary school site on the eastern side of the Plan Lands OR on the designated primary school site and/or post-primary school site on the western side of the Plan Lands.

-^c Community Floorspace
+c Community Floorspace